VCUBrandcenter/XD-Toolbox/README.md

 *Tools to help you design and build digital ads*
 - [Google Web Designer](https://www.google.com/webdesigner/) - An app developed to help you design and present your paid media advertising (banners).

+### Analytics
+*Tools to help you track and report on your campaigns*
+- [Google Campaign URL Builder](https://ga-dev-tools.appspot.com/campaign-url-builder/) - Easy tool for building UTM tags for tracking campaign clicks in Google analytics.

 ## Extras
 *Here's extra stuff not necessarily related to prototyping but still helpful in your process*
 ### Research